Towards Universal Soccer Video Understanding

-Our dataset expands the original 17 event categories to 24 types.
-For SoccerReplay-1988 and MatchTime~\cite{rao2024matchtimeautomaticsoccergame}, LLaMA-3 (70B)~\cite{llama3} is used to analyze commentaries and generate event labels.
-All commentaries are processed with the following prompt with comprehensive definitions and rich examples to determine their types:
+Our dataset expands the original 17 event categories in SoccerNet~\cite{deliege2021soccernet2} to 24 types.
+For MatchTime~\cite{rao2024matchtimeautomaticsoccergame} and SoccerReplay-1988, LLaMA-3 (70B)~\cite{llama3} is employed to analyze commentaries and generate corresponding event labels.
+This is guided by a carefully refined prompt, iteratively improved through manual checks and enriched with comprehensive definitions and examples.
+Notably, text commentaries unrelated to visual content~({\em e.g.,} {\em `possession ratio is 55:45'}) are categorized as {\em `statistics and summary'}, and excluded from model training and testing.
+Finally, a random sample of 2\% of the data yields 98\% manual verification accuracy, confirming the high quality of automated labeling.
+The entire prompt is presented below: